Some Hearts: Singles

-"Don't Forget to Remember Me" was the third single from the album, and also proved successful, reaching number one on the Mediabase Country Chart, number two on the Billboard Hot Country Songs chart, and number 49 on the Hot 100.
+"Don't Forget to Remember Me" is the third single from the album.
+It reached number one on the Mediabase Country Chart, number two on the Billboard Hot Country Songs chart, and number 49 on the Hot 100.
 The song has sold 403,000 copies in the United States and has been certified Gold by the RIAA as of August 12, 2013.

-"Before He Cheats" was released as the next single, and climbed the charts faster than any of Underwood's other singles, making it into the top twenty of the Hot Country Songs chart before the release of a music video.
-"Before He Cheats" subsequently peaked at number one on the Hot Country Songs chart for five consecutive weeks, and at number eight on the Hot 100; it proved to be a huge crossover hit, making appearances in the top 20 of every chart on which it appeared, and it is the biggest hit overall from the album.
-When it finally peaked at number 8 in May 2007, it had already logged 38 weeks on the chart, making it the longest trek to the top 10 ever.
-As pop airplay began dying down, the song got a third life on the adult contemporary format, which began playing the song in May.
+"Before He Cheats" was released as the next single, and climbed into the top twenty of the Hot Country Songs chart before the release of a music video.
+It subsequently peaked at number one on the Hot Country Songs chart for five consecutive weeks. and at number eight on the Hot 100.
 "Before He Cheats" spent 64 consecutive weeks on the Hot 100, before finally falling off in late November 2007.
-The song is the fifth-longest charting single on the Hot 100, following LeAnn Rimes's "How Do I Live", Jewel's "You Were Meant for Me"/"Foolish Games", Adele's "Rolling in the Deep", and Jason Mraz's "I'm Yours".
-It is the second longest running hit so far this decade.
-"Before He Cheats" reached No. 6 on the 2007 Hot 100 Year-End Chart and fifth on the 2007 Hot 100 Airplay Year-End Chart by Billboard magazine.
-It reached No. 10 on the 2007 Adult Contemporary Year-End Chart.
-It was named the 2007 Single of the Year by the Country Music Association.
-It is Underwood's best selling single and had sold 4,312,000 digital downloads as of August 2016, making it the third best-selling country song of all time behind Lady Antebellum's "Need You Now", with 4.97 million and Taylor Swift's "Love Story", with 4.96 million.
-It is the third best-selling song by an American Idol contestant in the United States (behind Phillip Phillips' Home and Kelly Clarkson's "Stronger (What Doesn't Kill You)"), and the fourth longest-charting single in the history of the Hot 100.
-It also came in on CMT's 40 Greatest Songs of the Decade at number twenty-five, along with Underwood's other signature hit, "Jesus, Take the Wheel", it reached No. 4.
+"Before He Cheats" reached No. 6 on the 2007 Hot 100 Year-End Chart, and was named the 2007 Single of the Year by the Country Music Association.
+It is Underwood's best selling single and had sold 4,312,000 digital downloads as of August 2016, making it the third best-selling country song of all time.
+It is also the third best-selling song by an American Idol contestant in the United States (behind Phillip Phillips' Home and Kelly Clarkson's "Stronger (What Doesn't Kill You)"), and the sixth longest-charting single in the history of the Hot 100.
 It has been certified 7× Platinum by the RIAA.
 "Wasted" also proved another successful hit for Underwood by peaking at number one for three consecutive weeks on the Hot Country Songs chart, and going to number 37 on the Hot 100.
 The song has sold 705,000 copies in the United States and has been certified Platinum in August 2015.